discord/sample-game-integration/README.md

 Be sure to click _Save Changes_ again at the bottom of the page!

-**A Very Important Step** Now you will need to e-mail your point of contact at Discord to get your application _Whitelisted._ In your e-mail make sure you send the `Client ID` that is listed in the `APP DETAILS` box up top on your application's detail page.
+**A Very Important Step** Now you will need to e-mail your point of contact at Discord to get your application _whitelisted._ In your e-mail make sure you send the `Client ID` that is listed in the `APP DETAILS` box up top on your application's detail page.